When the Wind Blows (1986 film): Plot

-Jim worries that the Soviet military will soon invade, experiencing a vision where a Soviet soldier breaks into their house.
+Jim worries that the Soviets will soon invade, experiencing a vision where a Soviet soldier breaks into their house.
 Hilda, whose symptoms are worsening, encounters a rat in the dried toilet, which traumatises her.
 Coupled with her worsening symptoms - bloody diarrhea, bleeding gums - she begins to lose hope.
 Jim tries to comfort her, still optimistic that he may be able to get medications for her from the chemist.

 After a few days, the Bloggs are practically bedridden, and Hilda is despondent when her hair begins to fall out.
-Jim clings to his belief that emergency services will eventually arrive, but they never do.
-Near death, Hilda suggests they lie down in the paper sacks.
+Jim clings to his belief that emergency services will arrive.
+Hilda suggests they lie down in the paper sacks.
 Jim, now resigned to their fate, agrees.
 As they crawl into the sacks Jim tries reciting prayers, including Psalm 23, but, forgetting the lines, starts to read "The Charge of the Light Brigade", whose militaristic and ironic undertones distress the dying Hilda, who weakly asks him not to continue.
 Finally, Jim's voice mumbles away into silence as he finishes the line, "...rode the Six Hundred..."

-Outside the shelter, the smoke and ash-filled sky begins to clear, revealing the sun rising through the gloom.
-As the credits end, a Morse code signal taps out "MAD" - mutual assured destruction.
+Outside, the smoke and ash-filled sky begins to clear, revealing the sun rising through the gloom.
+Towards the end of the credits, a Morse code signal taps out "MAD" - mutually assured destruction.